tparchman/timema_2022_ecoevo/readme.md

 `NOTE`: the A00 object is the code that identifies the sequencer (first three characters after the @ in the fastq identifier).

     $ less parsereport_GOAG.clean.fastq
-    #Good mids count: 1549613635
+    Good mids count: 521146575
-    #Bad mids count: 52409522
+    Bad mids count: 38505020
-    #Number of seqs with potential MSE adapter in seq: 448456
-    #Seqs that were too short after removing MSE and beyond: 137
+    Number of seqs with potential MSE adapter in seq: 193168 Seqs that were too short after removing MSE and beyond: 317

 Cleaning up the directory: